 - 11. The Royal Commission into Institutional Responses to Child Sexual Abuse of 2015 examined what makes an organisation child safe.
 The Royal Commission highlighted the need to provide an environment in which children and young people are safe, protected and respected, and where staff have the skills, confidence and knowledge to safeguard children. - 12.
 In response to the Royal Commission, the Australian Government introduced the CCSF, a whole-of-government policy that sets minimum standards for creating and embedding a child safe culture and practice in Commonwealth entities. - 13.
-The CCSF comprises three core requirements which together set out the minimum standards for Commonwealth entities to protect children.
+The CCSF comprises four core requirements which together set out the minimum standards for Commonwealth entities to protect children.
 Under the CCSF, Commonwealth entities are required to:

-&lt;sup>3 Child abuse includes sexual abuse, physical abuse, emotional/psychological abuse, neglect and exposure to domestic/family violence.
+3 Child abuse includes sexual abuse, physical abuse, emotional/psychological abuse, neglect and exposure to domestic/family violence.
 Child abuse is termed Misconduct/Unacceptable Behaviour in wider Defence (refer YOUTHPOLMAN Part 1: Section 2 Chapter 2 Annex C)

 - a.
 Undertake risk assessments annually in relation to activities of each entity, to identify the level of responsibility for, and contact with, children and young people; evaluate the risk of harm or abuse; and put in place appropriate strategies to manage identified risks. - b.
 Establish and maintain a system of training and compliance to make staff aware of, and compliant with the CCSF and relevant legislation, including working with children checks and mandatory reporting requirements. - c.
-Adopt and implement the ten NPSCO.
+Adopt and implement the ten NPSCO. - d.
+Publish an annual statement of compliance with the Framework including an overview of the entity's child safety risk assessment (conducted under sub paragraph 13.a.).